SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Group 1: the people that you'd recruit by having a 3-day recruitment, a fairly strict round 1 and round 2, and also a medium-high bar to pass through round 3.
 Group 2: the extra people that you get by putting extra effort to be extra accommodating of people.

-_The assumption behind the criticism is that group 1 is filled with people who care, will continue to be hardworking, and will contribute a lot to the PES debsoc.
+_The assumption behind the criticism is that group 1 is filled with people who care, will continue to be hardworking, and will contribute a lot to the PES Debsoc.
 And that group 2 has the lazy people who barely made it into the club._

 The thing is, simply taking group 2 into the club isn't going to significantly impact the people of group 1, since group 1 already cares about debate.
 If I'm already a consistent debater and did my round 1 on time and round 2 on time, I don't feel harmed by the Debsoc letting more people in later.
 I don't lose interest in debate just because lazier people got in.
 People in group 1 do end up dropping out a year later, but it's hard to pinpoint the exact cause of this.